‘There’s no doubt things are changing’

-Michael Golden says he doesn’t know enough to be sure if the changes he’s noticed, in the forests he knows well, are driven by human-caused warming or natural cycles.
+Michael Golden says he doesn’t know enough to be sure whether the changes he’s noticed, in the forests he knows well, are driven by human-caused warming or natural cycles.

 But he’s sure of one thing: He thinks the U.S. Forest Service deserves the most blame.
-He says they could remove more dead trees, and that would help matters a great deal.
+He says that it could remove more dead trees, and that doing so would help matters a great deal.

 The Goldens climbed in the cold Montana air for eight hours that day, crossing fields of felled trees left behind in the wake of a 2000 wildfire, without seeing any elk.

 “The hunter’s perception is definitely correct that fires really do shift elks around the landscape,” added Mark Hebblewhite, an elk specialist at the University of Montana in Missoula.
-It could be, Hebblewhite said, with so many downed trees, elk can see hunters from much farther away and avoid them.
+It could be, he said, that with so many downed trees, elk can see hunters from much farther away and avoid them.

-But Hebblewhite added that the elk are still out there, simply adapting to changing forests as they’ve always done.
+But Hebblewhite added that the elk are still out there, simply adapting to changing forests as they always have.

 The elk adapt, but it’s not clear that the forests will.